typefully/auto-release-notes/README.md

 # Release Notes Generator

-This project is a Node.js script that generates release notes for your completed Linear issues in the past week.
+This is a Node.js script that **generates release notes** for your completed Linear issues in the past week.

 It utilizes the Linear API and the OpenAI GPT language model to create a nicely formatted Markdown file with sections for New Features, Improvements, and Fixes.

 ## Setup